CudaText-addons/cuda_git_status/readme/readme.txt

 - David Emanuel Santiago (@demanuel at GitHub)
 - Shovel (@halfbrained at GitHub)
 - Ildar Khasanshin (@ildarkhasanshin at GitHub)
+- Yuriy Balyuk (@veksha at GitHub)

 license: MIT
-icon from GitHub, license: MIT
+icon is from GitHub, license: MIT